lea10k/Language-Detection-Application/README.md

 - **[word_level_detector_copy.py](https://github.com/lea10k/Language-Detection-Application/blob/main/scripts/word_level_detector_copy.py)**: A variant or backup of the main word-level detector script.

 *Note: The above list may be incomplete.
 To see the full set of scripts, visit the [scripts directory](https://github.com/lea10k/Language-Detection-Application/tree/main/scripts) on GitHub.*

----

-Let me know if you want a more detailed description of any specific script or file!